grikdotnet/docker-patterns/1.nginx-acme.sh-healthcheck/README.md

 In development run with `docker-compose up -d`

-In production run with `docker stack up -c docker-compose`
+In production run with `docker stack up -c docker-compose.yml mystackname`